On the power of linear programming for K-means clustering: The tightness of the LP relaxation for two clusters

-\begin{proposition} Suppose that the points are generated according to the SSM.
-Then Problem~\eqref{lp:pK2} recovers the planted clusters with high probability if $\Delta > \Delta_0 :=1+ \sqrt{ 1+ \frac 2{r_1}}$, where $r_1$ is defined by~\eqref{rdef}. \end{proposition} \begin{proof} By Proposition~\ref{th: uniqueness}, it suffices to show that for $\Delta > \Delta_0$, inequalities~\eqref{ass1}-\eqref{ass2} are strictly satisfied with high probability.
+\begin{proof} By Proposition~\ref{th: uniqueness}, it suffices to show that for $\Delta > \Delta_0$, inequalities~\eqref{ass1}-\eqref{ass2} are strictly satisfied with high probability.
 Namely, we show that there exists a universal constant $C>0$ such that, for $\Delta > \Delta_0$ we have

 and

 where $\epsilon_1,\epsilon_2 > 0$ are as defined in the statement of Lemma \ref{MasterOfProbability0}.
 Since the two inequalities are symmetric, their proof is similar and we will only prove inequality~\eqref{toprove}.
 To this aim, for notational simplicity, define